Pevooo/distributed-database/README.md

 The query will be run on this slave and replicated to the master and the rest of the slaves

 *Note that the replicated requests have a specific flag indicating that this request is replicated so that no extra replication happends*

+## Technology
+1. sqlite for the databse engine
+2. GoLang for the code and logic
+3. HTTP for communication between the master, slaves and external clients

 ## Authors